 Products and plans

-Two core models make up Stripe’s recurring billing system: Product and Plan.
+Two core models make up subscriptions, the heart of Stripe’s recurring billing system: Product and Plan.
 A

 Plan represents how to charge for that

 Product.
-The product can be anything you charge for on a recurring basis, such as a digital fax service, a base fee for phone service, or a service that comes to your home and washes your car every week.
+The product can be anything you charge for on a recurring basis, such as a digital SaaS product, a base fee for phone service, or a service that comes to your home and washes your car every week.